9 minute read

 3. Aceni delivers the output

-Present digital eDocuments on secure web pages or within a secure web portal for those reoccurring documents.
+Present digital eDocuments on secure web pages or within a secure web portal for those recurring documents.
 Notify people to view or take action on a document by email or text.
 Plus, Aceni automatically prints and posts documents to those who prefer physical mail.

 4. Closed-loop multichannel service

-Any digital communications sent can have an automatic print back-up.
+Any digital communications sent can have an automatic print-backup.
 So, if someone doesn’t respond to an eDocument, Aceni can print and mail a copy to improve engagement.

 5. Control and monitor your communications